bartnikm/IceCube-Average-Distance/README.md

 # IceCube-Average-Distance
-This repository holds all files used to calculate the average distance neutrinos take within the IceCube Neutrino Observatory
+This repository holds all files that were used to calculate the average distance neutrinos take within the IceCube Neutrino Observatory

 File Descriptions: